-The emotional bond with Roberto Papi had led Martini to settle in Florence for a few months at the beginning of 1931, coming to the idea of buying a farm with the cash prize obtained with the victory at the Quadriennale.
-Instead, he will remain there for only a few months, leaving in the villa that housed him, a plaster sculpture believed to have been lost and which today, traced, is presented on display to introduce that crucial moment at the beginning of the thirties.
-During 1931 Martini maintained intense contacts with Roberto Papi in preparation for the personal exhibition, with Primo Conti, the following year.
+The emotional bond with Roberto Papi had led Martini to settle in Florence for a few months at the beginning of 1931, coming to the hypothesis of buying a farm there with the cash prize obtained with the victory at the Quadrennial.

-The entry of four works into the collection that the Contini Bonacossi were setting up at Villa Vittoria (such as The Sailor’s Wife, now in a private collection, and The Hospitality, on loan from the FAI) confirmed the interest of collectors for Martini.
-Following that exhibition, other works entered or in the city collections, such as the Valli one (Head of a Jewish girl, on loan from the International Gallery of Modern Art of Cà Pesaro) and the one of Mario Castelnuovo Tedesco, a musician with a complex and refined culture, author of works drawn from classical mythology, from the Jewish religion, from literature, such as Machiavelli and Shakespeare.
-Castelnuovo Tedesco’s attention had fallen on Ophelia, a terracotta of touching sensuality and tragicity.
-In 1939 Mario Castelnuovo Tedesco, a Jew, had to leave Italy with his family due to the racial laws, but managed to save his possessions.
-The Ophelia, preserved for a long time in the United States, returns exceptionally to Florence today, offering the extraordinary opportunity to the scholars and fans of Arturo Martini to find themselves in front of a work no longer visible for a long time, also allowing them to face a reflection on Mario Castelnuovo Tedesco’s interest in contemporary visual arts.
+The entry of four works into the collection that the Contini Bonacossi were setting up at Villa Vittoria (such as The Sailor’s Wife, now in a private collection, and Hospitality, on loan from the FAI) confirmed the interest of collectors for Martini.
+Following that exhibition, other works entered or in the city collections, such as that Valli (Head of a Jewish girl, on loan from the International Gallery of Modern Art of Cà Pesaro) and that of Mario Castelnuovo Tedesco, a musician with a complex and refined culture, author of works drawn from classical mythology, from the Jewish religion, from literature, such as Machiavelli and Shakespeare.